 The award recipient is announced by February 1.

-Dr. Jill Lane Dean, Transfer Programs Lewis and Clark Community College Godfrey, Illinois
+Dr. Jill Lane Dean, Transfer Programs Kathy Haberer Lewis and Clark Community College Godfrey, Illinois

 Moving Beyond Access and Affordability to Completion: Co-requisite Remediation

-Dr. Lane plans to compare the success rates of students in the developmental sequence and passed a college-level course in one year to the success rates of students in the co-requisite remediation pilot.
-The results of her study will be presented in a webinar with TRPP Associates in 2018.
+Lane and Haberer compared the success rates of students in the developmental sequence and passed a college-level course in one year to the success rates of students in the co-requisite remediation pilot.
+The results of her study are presented in this webinar.

 Doctoral Student, Sam Houston University